lino-framework/book/docs/guide/basics/index.rst

 .. glossary::

-  grid view
+  grid window

     A window that shows a number of rows and columns in a grid, like a spreadsheet.
+See `Grid windows`_ below.

-  detail view
+  detail window

     A window that shows one database row at a time.
-Comparable to a form, but potentially containing tabs and :term:`slave panels <slave panel>`.
+See `Detail windows`_ below.

   slave panel

     A panel that displays a slave table, i.e. data that is *related* to the current row but stored in a separate database table.
-See :ref:`slave_panels`
+See :ref:`slave_panels`.

 Grid windows
 ============

 Most commands of the main menu open a **grid window**.
 A *grid window* displays some data from your database as a tabular grid where you can navigate and edit that data.

 - Hit :kbd:`Escape` or click the X in the upper right corner of the window to close that window and return to the home screen.